📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Abstract

 We need to account for atmospheric aerosol emissions not just in terms of directly emitted particulate matter but also gases that may form secondary particulate matter through atmospheric processing.
 However, we currently lack sufficient fundamental scientific understanding governing the chemical formation and toxicological impacts of these aerosols.
-This project seeks to develop this from the EPSRC physical sciences research area, but with an interdisciplinary thematic broadening sabbatical (TBS) crossing into toxicology.

 Oxidation flow reactors (OFR) can provide a standardised method of simulating atmospheric processes on sources of emission, and thus a method of quantifying the aerosol-forming potential of these emissions.
 This can help inform emission inventories and account for transboundary pollution contributions.
-This PhD will develop and apply a new protocol for the generation of these aerosols using the newly commercialised Dekati OFR and quantitatively investigate the processes governing long-range PM formation and human health impacts
+This PhD will develop and apply a new protocol for the generation and quantification of secondary and aged primary aerosols using the newly commercialised Dekati OFR and quantitatively investigate the processes governing long-range PM formation and human health impacts.
+This protocol will be applicable to a range of real-world sources, and the particulates will be subjected to chemical and toxicological analysis.
+These results can be used to inform atmospheric chemical transport models and public health impacts of air pollution.

 Publications